-Her parents met while working together in a restaurant and often told stories about mixing caesar salads and steak tartare tableside, painting a picture of classic service and black tie waiters along with the notion of camaraderie within the industry.
-Frequent dinner parties solidified their status as the ultimate hosts, further exposing Katrina to a spirit of hospitality at an early age.
+Katrina Jazayeri grew up surrounded by the romanticism of food.
+Her Iranian father and American mother met while working together in a restaurant, and often told stories about mixing caesar salads and steak tartare tableside, painting a picture of classic service and black tie waiters along with the notion of camaraderie within the industry.
+Frequent dinner parties solidified their status as the ultimate hosts, further exposing Jazayeri to a spirit of hospitality at an early age.